nrwl/nx-workshop/docs/lab14/LAB.md

    ⚠️ When you run the above, it might complain that you haven't supplied a `name`.
 Since we don't need this property in the generate, you can remove it from the schema.

-3. While what we just built above could be useful on its own - let's say whenever we want to release or deploy new versions of packages in our workspace..
-Let's build something even more useful:
+3. Now that we had some practice with the `updateJson` util - Let's build something even more useful:
     - When large teams work in the same workspace, they will occasionally be adding new libs in their PRs
     - Because these libs get added at the end of our `workspace.json` projects list, they can be a source of merge conflicts.
 All these PRs will be modifying the same file
     - If there was an easy way developers could sort the `projects` list in their `workspace.json` file before pushing the PR - it would reduce the chance of a merge conflict, as the changes would happen